arcticmatt/pencil-flip/content/Misc/learn.md

 ### 01.31.16
-I was informed today about "the most infamous rhyme" in Middle English, which appears in Chaucer's *Canterbury Tales*.
+I was informed today about "the most infamous rhyme" in Middle English, which appears in Chaucer's *The Canterbury Tales*.
 >As clerkes ben ful subtile and ful queynte;
 >And prively he caughte hire by the queynte,

-This chivalrous tidbit was brought to me by Siddharth Murching, courtesy of Jennifer Jahner (a professor at Caltech).
+This chivalrous tidbit was told to me by my friend Sid, courtesy of Jennifer Jahner (a professor at Caltech).

 ### 01.30.16